 On April 30, 2007, the Company purchased all of the issued and outstanding membership interests of Griffin Filters LLC, ("Griffin") a company established since 1971 and engaged in the design, engineering & supplying of industrial air filtration equipment from its President.
 Arun Govil, the Chairman, Chief Executive Officer, Treasurer and President of the Company, was the owner of 100% of the issued and outstanding membership interests of Griffin.
-The Company purchased 100% ownership in Griffin for a purchase price of \$ 2,750,000.00.
+The Company purchased 100% ownership in Griffin for a purchase price of \$2,750,000.00.
 The Company completed the Griffin purchase by (i) paying cash of \$700,000.00, (ii) issuing 20,000,000 shares of common stock valued at \$750,000.00 and (iii) issuing a four year convertible debenture in the amount of \$1,300,000.00, paying interest of 8.0% per year and convertible into 30,000,000 shares of common stock.
 Griffin had sales and net income of \$3,297,409 and \$145, 981 respectively for fiscal year ended September 30, 2006.
 Griffin is now a wholly-owned subsidiary of the Company.

 The Company designs, engineers, assembles and sells emission monitoring equipment and instruments to the chemicals, pulp and paper, steel, power, coal and petrochemical industries, as well as to municipalities, hospitals, and state and federal governments.
-The Company's emission monitoring systems are installed at the exhaust stacks of industrial facilities and are used to measure the outlet flue gas concentrations of regulated pollutants, such as sulfur dioxide, hydrogen chloride, hydrogen sulfide, nitrous oxides, ammonia, nitrogen oxide, carbon dioxide, carbon monoxide and other regulated pollutants.
+Our emission monitoring systems are installed at the exhaust stacks of industrial facilities and are used to measure the outlet flue gas concentrations of regulated pollutants, such as sulfur dioxide, hydrogen chloride, hydrogen sulfide, nitrous oxides, ammonia, nitrogen oxide, carbon dioxide, carbon monoxide and other regulated pollutants.
 Through use of our equipment and instrumentation, our clients can monitor the exhausts to the atmosphere from their facilities and comply with Environmental Protection Agency and state and local emission regulations on dust, particulate, fumes, acid gases and other regulated pollutants into the atmosphere.

-The Company also markets technologies and services for carbon credit projects through abatement of greenhouse gases such as Methane, Nitrous Oxide and carbon Dioxide, pursuant to the Kyoto protocol and assists project owners in the selling of carbon credits globally.
+The Company is also involved in providing turnkey services for carbon credit projects from abatement of greenhouse gases pursuant to Kyoto protocol and assists project owners in selling of carbon credits globally.
 Carbon Credits are emission offsets that are generated from greenhouse gases abatement, renewable energy such as solar & wind, and energy efficiency projects which displace carbon emissions from traditional fossil fuel sources like coal, oil or gas with the subsequent reduction in greenhouse gas emissions.
 Companies, agencies and governments buy, sell, bank and trade Carbon Credits called Certified Emission Reductions or CERs.
 Cemtrex provides consulting services for such projects and arranges for investment equity and the sales of CERs for its customers.
+Company also markets technologies for control of ventilation Air Methane from coal mines and creating energy efficiency in HVAC systems for commercial buildings and industrial installations.